Aadityathepro/Calculator/README.md

 # python
-It calculate the basic calculation and some scientific calculation.
+Into the python will try to Shai my basic to advanced python through code with some basic explanation.